Frequently Asked Questions about RHS from Parents

 You can find the opt-out selection in the Handbook section of Power School.

-FirstView is an app available on the app stores which will allow parents and students to track their bus in real-time.
+FirstView 1.0 is the new app from FirstStudent, available on the app stores, which will allow parents and students to track their bus in real-time.
 It can be set up to notify when the bus is a chosen distance away.
 It can be set up for multiple students.

 What are the late buses?
 When do they run?